andrew-kemp/squid_allow_app/README.md

-# Squid PAW Manager
+# PAW Proxy Pilot

-A web-based GUI for Squid Proxy, designed specifically for controlling and managing access for Privileged Access Workstations (PAWs).
-This tool provides an intuitive interface for managing allow-lists, enabling organizations to tightly control internet access for privileged endpoints.
+**PAW Proxy Pilot** is a secure, web-based GUI for managing Squid Proxy domain allow/block lists, designed specifically for Privileged Access Workstations (PAWs).
+This tool gives organizations a simple, powerful interface to tightly control internet access for privileged endpoints.

 ## Features

-- **Web-Based GUI:** Manage Squid allow-lists from a browser.
+- **Web-Based GUI:** Manage Squid allow/block lists from your browser.
-- **Purpose-Built for PAWs:** Tailored for controlling web access from Privileged Access Workstations.
+- **PAW Focus:** Purpose-built for Privileged Access Workstations and secure environments.
+- **Full Allow/Block Management:** Add, remove, sort, and bulk-manage allowed, blocked, or unsorted domains.
-- **Automated Setup:** Installs all required dependencies and also sets up and configures Squid.
+- **Automated Setup:** Installs and configures all required dependencies, Squid, and system services.
-- **Easy Updates:** Update script seamlessly checks for and applies updates, restarting the service as needed.
+- **Easy Updates:** Update script checks for and applies updates, restarting services if needed.
-- **Cross-Platform:** Built with Python and Shell scripts for maximum compatibility.
+- **Client Visibility:** View a summary of recent client IPs using the proxy.
+- **Real-Time Application:** Changes are validated and applied immediately to the Squid proxy.
+- **Integrated Restart:** Restart Squid directly from the web UI when changes are pending.
+- **Secure by Design:** PAM authentication (Linux user/password) for admin access.

 ## Table of Contents